Yaakulya248/yaakulya248.github.io/_posts/2023-02-02-example-post.md

 Painting 2 doesn't have any creator source but the materials mentioned are same as in painting 1.
 Our next findings brings to Extent, the sizes of both the paintings.
 This is an intresting area, as we know the paitnings aren't same but the sizes are, so the precise size is 37.2 x 25.4 cm. and 16.5 x 13.9 cm without borders.
 Hence with all the evidences and findings we can conclude that original one is the paining 1 done in 16th centuary and the painting 2 in the 18th century is one regenrated with more vibrant colours of Shah Jahan Peacock's Throne.

-Title	                                                    Creator	Date	Materials/Techniques	   Measurements Main Title: Shah Jahan on the Peacock Throne (Private)      1634-1635      gold on paper, ink, opaque watercolor, paper, color   37.2 x 25.4 cm
+Date	         Materials/Techniques	        Measurements

-Title	Creator	Date	Materials/Techniques	Measurements
+1634-1635      gold on paper, ink, opaque    37.2 x 25.4 cm

 llhhklh